-- 1. The Committee notes the prevalence of pain for residents of aged care and its relationship to incidents of mistreatment and severe behaviours. - 2.
+- 1. The Commission recognises the prevalence of pain among residents of aged care and its relationship to incidents of mistreatment and severe behaviours. - 2.
 Targeted national pain programs are developed and implemented in residential and community aged care for staff, consumers and family, friends or representatives. - 3.
-Access to best practice pain management that adopts a multidisciplinary approach is further considered to inform policy development. - 4.
-Embedding pain management across the new single quality standards as well as the new Aged Care Safety and Quality Commission to ensure providers have the capacity to manage chronic pain across aged care.. - 5.
-Prioritised implementation of public reporting of aged care performance data. - 6.
-Improved access to information and support for advance care planning for people living with chronic pain and their families and carers. - 7.
+Access to best practice pain management that adopts a multidisciplinary approach is further considered to inform practice in aged care. - 4.
+All staff in residential aged care facilities need to receive mandatory, high quality training in pain management and dementia care, including a biopsychosocial model of care and alternatives to physical and chemical restraint. - 5.
+Embedding pain management across the new single quality standards as well as the new Aged Care Safety and Quality Commission to ensure providers are responsive to chronic pain across aged care. - 6.
+Prioritised implementation of public reporting of aged care performance data including quality indicators for pain management. - 7.
+Improved access to information and support for advance care planning for people living with chronic pain and their families and carers. - 8.
 Pain management is prioritised in aged care funding and policy reform and practice.
-The ACFI is refocussed on paying for quality and cost-effective outcomes based on measures of performance. - 8.
-Consumer protections for residents to help them exercise their choice and rights in care.
+The ACFI is refocussed on paying for quality and cost-effective outcomes based on measures of performance. - 9.
+Implementation of the National Strategic Action Plan on Pain Management to enhance access to best practice, community-based pain management services for older people living with chronic pain. - 10.
+A new approach to pain management for rural and remote communities including the cultural needs of Aboriginal and Torres Strait Islander people. - 11.
+Strengthen consumer protections for residents to help them exercise their choice and rights in care.